• Careers Home

 Job Responsibilities:

-1.Recruits, consents, screens, schedules, tracks and provides study updates to study participants throughout the conduct of the study.
+1.Coordinates all aspects of the study including recruitment, consent, screening, scheduling, tracking, and provides study updates to study participants throughout the conduct of the study.

-2.Collects and enters data into study case report forms and/or electronic data capture system and responds to queries in a timely manner.
+2.May collect and enter data into study case report forms and/or electronic data capture system and respond to queries in a timely manner.

-4.Maintains accurate and complete procedural documentation including study participant and site level documentation in compliance with institutional, local, state and federal guidelines and regulations related to clinical research.
+4.Ensures procedural documentation is accurate, complete, and in compliance with institutional, local, state, and federal guidelines and regulations related to clinical research.

-5.Verifies data against 100% of source documentation for accuracy before entry into case report forms and electronic data capture systems to ensure timeliness and audit readiness.
+5.Verifies and ensures that data is consistent with 100% of source documentation before entry into case report forms and electronic data capture systems to support accuracy, timeliness, and audit readiness.

-6.May collect, process and ship potentially biohazardous specimens.
+6.May collect, process, and ship potentially biohazardous specimens.

-7.Administers structured tests and questionnaires according to research study protocols.
+7.May administer more complex structured tests and questionnaires according to research study protocols, including providing protocol-specific education to participants regarding procedures and expectations.
 May utilize study-related technology and equipment as part of assessment procedures.

-8.Provide ongoing study status updates and responds to questions from PI, Administrator, department stakeholders, Sponsor and Compliance throughout the conduct of the study.
+8.Provides ongoing study status updates, responds to questions, and may create summary report(s) for distribution to the PI, Administrator, department stakeholders, Sponsor, and Compliance throughout the conduct of the study.

-11.Work with PI(s), sponsor, compliance, clinical staff and/or manager to identify and improve routine processes as it relates to the conduct of the research study.
+11.Partners with PI(s), sponsor, compliance, clinical staff, and manager to identify and improve more complex processes as it relates to the conduct of the research study.

-12.Other duties as assigned.
+13.Other duties as assigned.

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.